Consumer Warning: The Pink Panther Buys a New Laptop

 Editor’s note: This section could be subtitled Firing Back.
 Selected excerpts of emails and HP-recorded phone calls with corporate 2024 appear below.

-The consumer reporter’s deadline outlining when HP corporate should contact me had passed by late March 2024.
+The consumer counselor’s deadline outlining when HP corporate should contact me had passed by late March 2024.

 So, an HP rep said to write a complaint to the CEO’s office, but the Send button on their platform froze for days.
 However, the suggestion finally triggered contact from corporate…sort of…

-Descriptive phrases like umm… scam, deception, misled, and lemon… replaced the original description I originally wrote to the consumer reporter …which was Care Pack error.
+Descriptive phrases like umm… scam, deception, misled, and lemon… replaced the original subject heading I first wrote to the consumer reporter …which was in part Care Pack error.

 TIP